GM to add 1,500 workers at Russian plant

-General Motors Co (GM.N) said on Friday it will add 1,500 workers at its St. Petersburg, Russia, assembly plant as part of a previously announced plan to boost production there.
+June 22 General Motors Co said on Friday it will add 1,500 workers at its St. Petersburg, Russia, assembly plant as part of a previously announced plan to boost production there.

 GM broke ground on Friday on its expansion of GM Auto, its plant in St. Petersburg, that will result in annual production capacity more than doubling to 230,000 vehicles from 98,000 now.
 On completion, expected by 2015, employment there would increase to 4,000 people from 2,500 now.